 Some people like to add vermouth to their Tinto de Verano.

 Spanish Vermouth is what they describe as “fortified wine.”
 It is usually mixed in cocktails but can also be enjoyed on its own.

 Vermouth is aromatic because it is blended with different herbs and spices.
 It contains 15% alcohol.

 Tinto de Verano Variations

-When ordering Tinto de Verano at a bar or when making one at home, here are your two options:
+When ordering Tinto de Verano at a bar or when making one at home, you can choose between two options: